OllieJones/fast-woo-order-lookup/readme.txt

 Follow the usual procedure for installing a plugin from the wordpress.org plugin repository.

+When you activate the plugin, it creates the trigram index.
+As it does so it processes orders in batches of 100 and inserts trigrams in batches of 200.
+Larger batch sizes make the indexing process more efficient, but they do consume server RAM while running.

+You can, if need be, change these batch sizes in your `wp-config.php` file.
+If you do this, do so *before* you activate the plugin.
+Here are examples.

+`define( 'FAST_WOO_ORDER_LOOKUP_ORDER_BATCH_SIZE', 200 );` changes the order batch size to 200.

+`define( 'FAST_WOO_ORDER_LOOKUP_TRIGRAM_BATCH_SIZE', 500 );` changes the trigram batch size to 500
 ## Upgrade Notice

+* This version supports WooCommerce 10.2.1.
+* It fixes a defect that caused indexing to malfunction sometimes.
+* It is now possible to control the batch sizes for indexing by setting `wp-config.php` constants *before activating* the plugin.
+See [Installation](#installation).
-This version supports WooCommerce 10.2.1.
-It improves indexing by skipping gaps in order numbers.
-Props to StefT1 on GitHub.
+* It improves indexing performance by skipping gaps in order numbers.

 ## Changelog

 = 1.1.11 = September 24, 2025 =

-WooCommerce 10.2.1, Gap skipping when indexing, and edge case bugfix.
+WooCommerce 10.2.1, indexing defect fixed, gap skipping when indexing.
 Props to StefT1 on GitHub.

 = 1.1.10 = July 3, 2025 =